Christopher-DSA/Statistical-Modelling-Project/README.md

 ![image](https://github.com/Christopher-DSA/Statistical-Modelling-Project/assets/132075292/0c214198-6f1d-4df3-b6c2-d50f086e026e)
 Bike hub distance vs Bar rating on Yelp.
+There doesn't seem to be an obvious pattern here, we will run a statistical test in the next steps to learn more.

 ---